spinnaker/spinnaker.github.io/setup/install/providers/kubernetes.md

 Registry](/setup/providers/docker-registry) accounts that are used as a source of images.

-When setting your your Kubernetes provider account, you will [use halyard to add the account](#add-a-kubernetes-account) and provide any Docker registries that you'll use.
+When setting up your Kubernetes provider account, you will [use halyard to add the account](#add-a-kubernetes-account) and provide any Docker registries that you'll use.